dsmaynard/endpoints/code/bayesian_approach/README.md

 ### Step 3: predicting endpoints

-To predict the endpoint abundance for a specific subset of species
-\(s\), we first take a random bootstrap sample from the posterior of
-\(B\) and <p>$sigma</p>.
-We then subset these elements by taking only the entries corresponding to \(s\), and calculate the negative row sum of the sub-matrix \(B_s\).
-To estimate the prediction interval, which takes into account the error, we can sample this endpoint abundance from a log-normal distribution, with standard deviation of \(\sigma_s\).
+To predict the endpoint abundance for a specific subset of species *s*, we first take a random bootstrap sample from the posterior of *B* and the species-specific standard deviations.
+We then subset these elements by taking only the entries corresponding to *s*, and calculate the negative row sum of the resulting sub-matrix.
+To estimate the prediction interval, which takes into account the error, we can sample this endpoint abundance from a log-normal distribution with the posterior standard deviation.

 This process is implemented in the `boostrap_results` function, which takes the previous `stan_results` list, along with a specified number of